justinluu8235/kitchen-assistant-frontend/README.md

 ![ERD](./img/ERD.png)

-Main association for recipes were made as shown:
+Main association for recipes were made as shown in Django backend:

 ```python